 WordPress has just turned 18 years old and is the largest, most popular CMS (content management system) in the world, powering over 40% of the web in 2021.
 With this popularity, the number of premade, cookie-cutter themes available for free & to buy has risen hugely.
-These themes are available directly from the official WordPress theme repository or any number of third party websites such as Themeforest and Qode; in fact, off the shelf themes are big business with an ever growing market.
+These themes are available directly from the official WordPress theme repository or any number of third-party websites such as Themeforest and Qode; in fact, off-the-shelf themes are big business with an ever-growing market.

 In essence, themes are the design of a website that is pre-made and developed, with the idea being that you, the customer, can simply install the theme inside of WordPress and away you go with a new website.
 The problem is, it’s not always as simple as you might think and there are a number of potential downsides to this approach.
-Let’s explore further.
+Let’s explore this further.

 A number of themes, including the free themes on the WordPress repository, have a demo preview allowing you to open it up and take a look around before deciding to install or buy it.
 The problem is, that not always what you see on the demo is what you will actually see if you decide to use it.
 You find one you like the look of, you install it, and it’s basically a blank theme – nightmare!
 This is because the demo version text and images are not always included in the installation, leaving you, the user, to try and rebuild what you thought you were getting.
 You can try to use a plugin to pull the content through, but often it doesn’t work and you’re left feeling frustrated.